strbrgr/jochen/content/about/index.md

 ---
 # About

 What's up, my name is Jochen, I'm a Software Engineer.
-I have lived, worked and enjoyed life on three continents.
+I have lived, worked, and enjoyed life on three continents.

-I'm curious, like to go down all kinds of rabbit holes, live a frugal lifestyle and spend wisely.
+I'm curious, like to go down all kinds of rabbit holes, live a frugal lifestyle, and spend wisely.

 I listen to a lot of punk and hardcore.
 I went to see Restraining Order last year and man do they have energy.

-Right now, I am reading the Phoenix Project, just finished watching the 3 Body Problem and will read Bookworm soon.
+Right now, I am reading the Phoenix Project, just finished watching the Three-Body Problem, and will read Bookworm soon.
 One of my favorite movies is La Haine.

 ## Reach out